-I would like you to use the ideas expressed in this discussion as thought-starters or as a catalyst for introspection.
-Please note that what I say here does not on its own have the power to help you process your grief.
-However, you can take these thoughts about grief, reflect upon them, apply them in your life according to their relevance and then it will have the power to change your life.
-Most of all, honestly applying the exercises that will be presented in part two will empower you to understand your feelings and grieve effectively in a positive and beneficial manner.
+Use the ideas expressed in this discussion as thought-starters or as a catalyst for introspection.
+Please note that what is said here does not, on its own, have the power to help you process your grief.
+However, you can take these thoughts, reflect upon them, apply them in your life according to their relevance, and then it will have the power to change your life.
+Most of all, implementing the exercises presented will empower you to understand your feelings and grieve adequately positively and beneficially.

-While reading the discussion, even though it is only me speaking, I expect you to start a dialogue with yourself.
-Pause and reflect, as many times as you want to.
-Sort and discard, keep what is relevant and talk to yourself about grief.
+While reading the discussion, pause and reflect, as many times as you want to.
+Sort and discard, keep what is relevant, and talk to yourself about grief.
 Please keep a pen and notepad handy, take your time and write down any thoughts that occur to you as you are reading.

-Is there a difference between living a life filled with grief and living a life where grief is an essential and necessary part but not a difficult or dominant part?
+Is there a difference between living a life filled with grief and living a life where the pain is an essential and necessary part but not a problematic or dominant role?

 Think about this for a moment.

-There are two important things to understand and consider.
+There are two critical things to understand and consider.

 One: Grieving will last a lifetime.

 Two: Grief is good.

 That must seem like the most insensitive and cruelest thing that one can say to anyone who’s lost someone whom they truly and dearly love.

 If you’ve recently lost someone, would you rather grieve now or later?
 Would you want to get it over with as soon as possible and move on with your life?